 Another worry is that reference letters reflect and perpetuate biases, perhaps unconscious ones, against members of groups that are under-represented in philosophy for reasons of historical or present discrimination, such as women or racial minorities.
 There are studies suggesting that reference letters written for female candidates tend to make recommendations in terms less likely to ensure success than those used in letters recommending male candidates.
 If this is true, letters of reference can, again, be unfair.

-Finally, there is be a reason of general utility to hire without reference letters: writing them takes time and, unlike other writings, they rarely have value beyond getting someone hired.
-(Plus, it's not the most exciting way to spend one's time); interpreting reference letters properly can also be a drag in the context of praise inflation.
+Finally, there are reasons of general utility to hire without reference letters: Writing them takes time and, unlike other writings, they rarely have value beyond getting someone hired (and it's not the most exciting way to spend one's time).
+Interpreting reference letters properly can also be a drag in the context of praise inflation.
 And it is stressful to ask people to write letters recommending you.
-Admittedly, this is not, by itself, a very strong argument, but it nevertheless should count in an overall cost-benefit analysis of reference letters.
+Admittedly, these are not, in themselves, very strong arguments, but they should nevertheless count in an overall cost-benefit analysis of reference letters.